 [Amended 3-10-2005 by Ord.
 No. 611; Amended 12-11-2014 by Ord.
-2014-761]
+2014-761; Amended 11-10-2022 by Ord. -2022]

-The County of Union Bureau Chief of the Bureau of Inspections is hereby charged with the responsibility for the enforcement of this ordinance and may serve notice to any person in violation thereof, however, such notice shall not be a prerequisite for an issuance of a summons.
-The Bureau Chief of the Bureau of Inspections may notify the County Police of any violations and the County Police shall investigate said violations.
-The County Police is independently authorized to issue any appropriate summonses for violations of this ordinance.
+The Director of Park and Recreation, or a designee, is hereby charged with the responsibility for the enforcement of this ordinance and may serve notice to any person in violation thereof, however, such notice shall not be a prerequisite for an issuance of a summons.
+The Union County Police or other enforcement agency, may be notified of any violations and shall investigate said violations.
+The Union County Police Department is independently authorized to issue any appropriate summonses for violations of this ordinance.
 The County Counsel and/or municipal prosecutors are hereby authorized to prosecute any legal proceedings as may be required.